boeni-industries/aico/docs/concepts/agency/agency-architecture.md

 ### 3.1 Autonomous Agency Domain

 - **Goal System**
   + Maintains the goal/intent graph (long‑term themes, projects, short‑term tasks).
   + Tracks status, priority, and dependencies.
-+ Consumes signals from memory, personality, and social models.
+  + Consumes signals from memory, personality, social models, curiosity, and self-reflection.

 - **Planning System**
   + Uses the LLM and rule‑based templates to decompose goals into executable plans.
   + Produces sequences of skills/tool calls with preconditions and expected outcomes.
   + Interfaces with the Task Scheduler to register and update jobs.

 - **Curiosity Engine**
-+ Detects novelty and information gaps in memory and interaction patterns.
+  + Detects novelty, prediction errors, and informational gaps in the world model, AMS, and interaction patterns.
-+ Proposes exploration goals (e.g., learn more about a user’s interest, investigate a topic).
+  + Computes intrinsic motivation signals (uncertainty reduction, potential insight, user relevance).
-+ Feeds new candidate goals into the Goal System.
+  + Proposes exploration and self-development goals and feeds them into the Goal System.

+- **Goal Arbiter & Meta-Control**
+  + Collects candidate goals from user requests, Curiosity Engine, system maintenance, and long-term relationship themes.
+  + Scores and ranks goals under personality, emotion, social context, values/ethics, and resource budgets.
+  + Maintains the active intention set and decides what AICO actually pursues at a given time.

+- **Self-Reflection Engine**
+  + Periodically analyzes recent actions, outcomes, and feedback (often during sleep-like phases).
+  + Derives lessons and policy adjustments (what to do more/less of, when to intervene, how to express).
+  + Feeds updated preferences and heuristics back into Goal System, Curiosity Engine, and Planning.

 - **Initiative Manager**
   + Decides when to surface proactive behavior to the user (check‑ins, suggestions, follow‑ups).
-+ Ensures user‑visible initiatives respect quiet hours, preferences, and relationship context.
+  + Ensures user‑visible initiatives respect quiet hours, preferences, and relationship context, and reflects the current intention set.

 ### 3.2 Intelligence & Memory Domain

 - **Adaptive Memory System (AMS)**
   + Provides long‑term context, open loops, and preference evolution.
   + Runs consolidation and sleep‑phase processing that change future goals and behavior.
-+ Supplies summaries and facts for use in planning.
+  + Supplies summaries and facts for use in planning and reflection.

+- **World Model Service (Knowledge/Property Graph + Schemas)**
+  + Maintains a hybrid world model combining knowledge/property graph, semantic memory, and embeddings.
+  + Detects inconsistencies, drifts, and unknowns in AICO’s understanding of the user and environment.
+  + Exposes graph-augmented queries and hypothesis APIs to planning, curiosity, and self-reflection.

 - **Knowledge Graph & Social Relationship Modeling**
   + Provides structured representations of people, entities, and relationships.
   + Supplies relationship vectors (intimacy, authority, care responsibility, stability) used in goal selection and initiative decisions.

-### 3.3 Personality & Emotion Domain
+### 3.3 Personality, Values & Emotion Domain

 - **Personality Simulation**
   + Maintains the trait vector and value system.
-+ Exposes decision‑making and communication parameters that bias planning and goal selection.
+  + Exposes decision‑making and communication parameters that bias planning, goal selection, and initiative.

+- **Values & Ethics Layer**
+  + Encodes core AICO principles, user-specific boundaries, and relationship roles.
+  + Evaluates goals and plans for long-term wellbeing, consent, and non-coercion.
+  + Feeds constraints and annotations into the Goal Arbiter, Planning System, and Conversation Engine.

 - **Emotion Simulation**
   + Supplies emotional state and appraisals that modulate which goals are appropriate and how actions are expressed.
+  + Provides affective signals (urgency, risk, comfort) used by the Goal Arbiter and Curiosity Engine.

 ### 3.4 Core Infrastructure